Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Introduction

 $^{124}$Xe is an excellent candidate for 2$\nu$DEC because the phase space factor $G_{2\nu}$ is proportional to the fifth power of the reaction's relatively high Q-value of 2856~keV~\cite{Kotila:2013gea, Nesterenko:2012xp}, The 2$\nu$DEC process of $^{124}$Xe proceeds as

 After capturing the two electrons, the resulting two vacancies of the $^{124}$Te daughter atom are subsequently filled by emitting X-rays and/or Auger electrons, which we denote as X. The energy deposited by these emissions is on the order of 10\,keV, a range detectable by large xenon detectors such as PandaX-4T~\cite{Zhang:2018xdp}, initially designed for dark matter searches.
 To date, the half-life of 2$\nu$DEC in $^{124}$Xe has been measured by the XENON~\cite{XENON:2019dti,XENON:2022evz,XENONCollaboration:2022kmb} and LZ collaborations~\cite{Aalbers:2024xwo}.
+Besides $^{124}$Xe, other isotopes that have been observed to undergo 2$\nu$DEC include $^{78}$Kr~\cite{Gavrilyuk:2013yqa,Ratkevich:2017kaz} and $^{130}$Ba~\cite{PUJOL20096834,Meshik:2001ra}.

-In this work, we report a measurement of the $^{124}$Xe 2$\nu$DEC half-life, along with the relative branching ratios for different atomic shell capture modes, based on combined data from the commissioning run (Run0) and the first science run (Run1) of the PandaX-4T experiment.
+In this work, we report a measurement of the $^{124}$Xe 2$\nu$DEC half-life, along with the relative capture fractions for different atomic shell capture modes, based on combined data from the commissioning run (Run0) and the first science run (Run1) of the PandaX-4T experiment.
 Sec.~\ref{sec.Detector} provides a brief overview of the PandaX-4T detector and its data-taking history.
 Sec.~\ref{sec.Analysis} details the data analysis, including event selection, energy reconstruction, signal and background models, and the fit procedure.
 The final results and comprehensive uncertainty analysis are presented and discussed in Sec.~\ref{sec.Result}.